Uterine, ovarian and other gynecologic cancers don’t get the attention they deserve.

 Such uncertainty makes lowering risks crucial.
 Cervical cancer is the only preventable gynecologic cancer, thanks to Pap tests and the vaccine for HPV.

-“In the first 30 years after the United States adopted Pap test screening, the incidence (number of new cases) of cervical cancer decreased by about 70 percent,” Dr. Tenney says.
+“In the first 30 years after the United States adopted Pap test screening, the incidence (number of new cases) of cervical cancer decreased by about 70%,” Dr. Tenney says.
 “Not only does Pap screening decrease the number of new cases, it results in higher cure rates for cancer, likely because women are diagnosed at much earlier stages.”

 Here are some other ways to lower your risk: